tkem/cachetools/README.rst

 general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of ``sys.getsizeof(value)``.
-For the trivial but common case that each item counts as ``1``, irrespective of its value, a cache's size is equal to the number of its items, or ``len(cache)``.
+For the trivial but common case that each item counts as ``1``, a cache's size is equal to the number of its items, or ``len(cache)``.

-This module provides multiple cache implementations based on different cache algorithms, as well as decorators for easily memoizing function and method calls.
+The `cachetools` module implements multiple cache classes based on different caching algorithms, as well as decorators for easily memoizing function and method calls.

 Installation